Driving in Prague and the Czech Republic

 First Aid Kit, Hi-Viz and Warning Triangle

-You must have an officially recognised first aid kit if driving here.
+You must have an officially recognised first aid kit if driving here and this must not be out of date (there’s an expiry date on the kit).
 They are available at any service station and cost about 300Kc.
 You must also have a warning triangle and the driver must have a Hi-Viz top accessible within the car.
 The police may ask to see either during a spot check.

 You must have fastened seat belt (front and back) and children up to twelve years of age may not travel in the front seat of vehicle (babies in a front facing baby seat are exempt if only the mother is in the car).
 Speed limit is 50 km/h (31 mph) in built-up areas and 130 km/h (75 mph) on highways.
 Drive carefully, there are no 4 way stop intersections as in the US.
 When turning at junctions be VERY CAREFUL, as you get a green light, the pedestrians will also get a green man.
 This often results in drivers “rear-ending”.
 It is now Czech Law to give way to pedestrians crossing at a marked crossing place.
 This can be a problem as many crossings are old and in a poor state being hardly visible at times.
 In the winter time you must drive on winter tyres and maintain driving lights or dipped headlights at all times (failure to observe may invalidate insurance).